 - Provide the supplier(s) with your specification of requirements.

 - Request that they make your school a proposal with pricing as per the pricing mechanism in their syndicated contract.

 Neither syndicated contract specifies that the living wage is paid to cleaning staff.
 Therefore, we recommend that you specify in your requirements that their contracted supplier pays their staff the minimum hourly wage stated in the collective agreement which is intended for cleaners employed-in house, for the their time spent providing services to the school.
 This can be incorporated into the supplier's pricing.

 Evaluate the offers made by supplier(s), including their pricing and other factors which may be important to your school.

 See 'other considerations' on:

 Cleaning suppliers are given the same set of requirements and are likely to pay their staff the same/similar rate, which will often result in quoted prices being comparable.
 Often, any difference in price is a result of the supplier’s productivity estimation (prediction of how long it will take for cleaning staff to meet your requirements).

-Then sign the Agency Joining Form letter.
-The contract’s cleaning company and lead agency (NZ Police for scheduled/OCS, or NZ Post for tailored/Spotless) will also sign the letter.
+You will then sign the agency joining form letter.
+The contract’s cleaning company and lead agency (NZ Police for scheduled/OCS or Ministry of Justice for tailored/Spotless) will also sign the letter.

 Your new cleaning service will begin on the date stated in your contract.

-The information linked to below is useful if buying cleaning services either under, or outside of a syndicated contract.
+The information below is useful if your school is buying cleaning services either under or outside of a syndicated contract.